kvk-innovatie/wallet-connect-example-react/README.md

-# Integration example of the Wallet Connect Button in a React app
+# Integration example of the Wallet Connect Button in a React app (Only frontend)

 For further explanation and documentation, visit: https://wallet-connect.eu